Associations, Boards and Councils

 small businesses, health care agents, and eligible small employers to choose from a variety of health

 plans and services.
-Florida Health Choices is scheduled to begin selling products through the marketplace.
+Florida Health Choices is presently offering discount and limited benefit plans through the marketplace.
 Pre-paid clinic, individual and

 Section 408.910, Florida Statutes